maru-koch/maru-koch/README.md

 ✨ My name is Nwokocha Maruche

-I'm a passionate developer with skills in Python, Django, React.js, PostreSQL, Git, Figma (Design), and SCRUM (Agile Methodologies)
+I'm a passionate developer with skills in Python, Django, React.js, PostreSQL, Git, and SCRUM (Agile Methodologies)

 The projects made public in my github account are mainly beginner and intermdediate projects.
 However, I have collaborated, with my team, on advance level Projects.
 I have experience remote work experience.